d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 - Easily [connect docker containers with each other](https://zerotier.atlassian.net/wiki/spaces/SD/pages/7536656/Running+ZeroTier+in+a+Docker+Container)
 - Giving endpoints with changing IPs on the public internet a static IP (within the VDN)

 Some of the above points are obviously also realizable with a standard VPN software, but often require some/more configuration and often depend on a VPN server that must be active at all times for the connection to work.
-For ZTO it's only needed for establishing the connection between two peers and it needs no configuration apart from creating a network & entering it on the clients.
+For ZT it's only needed for establishing the connection between two peers and it needs no configuration apart from creating a network & entering it on the clients.

-## What was the motivation to create ZT?
+## What was the motivation to create ZeroTier?
 The founder of ZeroTier wrote a few excellent blog posts on their reasoning behind creating a p2p VPN like system.
 Those posts/essays are really, really worth reading.
 Hence I only want to talk about the key takeaways of those articles and leave the rest for you to read yourself.

 Their main point is that the internet became way too centralized.
 Initially the internet was created as a interconnected, distributed system to better cope with failures and centralized outages.
 When a certain route between two ISPs goes down, the routing protocols will quickly redirect all traffic over another connection, keeping the internet alive.